Jawnzee/Jawnzee/README.md

 ## Projects
 - <a href="https://github.com/Jawnzee/IP-Sweeper/tree/main">IP Sweeper: </a> A Bash script for scanning and identifying active IP addresses within a given range, useful for network monitoring and security assessments.
 - <a href="https://github.com/Jawnzee/NetScanner/tree/main">Network Scanner: </a> A Python-based network scanning tool that identifies active hosts and open ports, leveraging the Scapy library for packet crafting and analysis.
+- <a href="https://github.com/Jawnzee/VulScanner/tree/main">Vulnerability Scanner: </a> A Python-based vulnerability scanner that identifies active hosts, open ports, and associated vulnerabilities by querying the National Vulnerability Database.